Celebration and Social Change at Rizal Park

 A testimony from community member Ate Vivian highlighted this issue:

 “I have neither a birth certificate nor ID.
-My children also do not have any birth certificate.
+My children also do not have a birth certificate.
 One of my kids was born in a [tricycle taxi] while the other one I had to deliver by myself in the chapel nearby.
 I do not have money to go to the hospital.”

 Many members of the community strive to provide a good education for their children.
 This was addressed in the testimony by Kuya Mario who explained: